LACMIP/emu/docs/_documentation/typecollection.md

     5  | Follow the instructions listed here *add link* under "Creating a new Taxonomy Record" to input a new species name.
 If the genus does not exist in EMu yet, then post the genus in the IMLS google space to confirm whether it is appropriate to add.
     6  | Mark the new taxonomy entry as "Unknown" under Currently Accepted.
     7  | After adding the species name, replace this identification with the prior "Unknown" identification.
     8  | In the comments on the Identification tab, add this phrase "Filed under originally published name."
-If it is the only identification, check mark "Yes" under Currently Accepted: and check mark "Yes" under Filed as: .
+If it is the only identification, check mark "Yes" under Currently Accepted: and check mark "Yes" under Filed as:

-    {% include figure image_path="/assets/images/Catalogue_Type Room Taxonomy.png" alt="screenshot of the  Identification tab with added taxonomy in the Catalogue module" caption="Screenshot of the *Identification* tab after adding the original name from the publication." %}
+{% include figure image_path="/assets/images/Catalogue_Type Room Taxonomy.png" alt="screenshot of the Identification tab with added taxonomy in the Catalogue module" caption="Identification* tab after adding the original name from the publication." %}

 # Assimilating New Types